How To Grow Sweet Peas From Seed: A Complete Guide

 You can read exactly how to harden off your plants here (and avoid killing your seedlings!): 7 Ways To Minimize Transplant Shock In Seedlings.

 You can transplant your sweet pea seedlings up to a month before the last frost if they’re properly hardened off.
-Sweet peas are relatively cold tolerant, though they probably won’t survive being covered in snow for long, so time your planting according to your local weather.
+Sweet pea plants are relatively cold tolerant, though they probably won’t survive being covered in snow for long, so time your planting according to your local weather.

 Space the seedlings 3-4 inches apart and leave room to install a trellis.
 You can put up the trellis before transplanting, too, and make it simple to start training the vines up right from the start.